SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 ### Predefined classes
 You can use the following predefined classes for several common scenarios.

+<Comment> This table is missleading.
+Predefined classes only define background color.
+It does not include icons.
+But pictures shown in the table display both background color and icon.
+All pictures should be modified without icon.
+Or add a note to explain it clearly.

 | Class name | Screenshot |
 | ------------- |:-------------|
 | sp-field-customFormatBackground |Specifies the padding and margins for all classes that use backgrounds. |